NouLAB Academy 2018 Cohort

-The team came out the end of the academy with a prototype idea called 'Home-ful' (a play on hopeful) to work on centralizing service to reach those with disabilities and their families before the housing need is in crisis.
+At the end of the academy, the team came out with a prototype idea called 'Home-ful' (a play on hopeful) to work on centralizing services to reach those with disabilities and their families before the housing need is in crisis.

 Jennifer Burgess - Team Lead - Manager Corporate Support and Seniors - firstname.lastname@example.org